 Remember baby and child equipment may be limited or need pre-booking

-There is 1 cot available but bear in mind that they are not really toddler-proof: no doors on the stairs, some stone edges etc. There is a very safe beach at Pamucak (25km), and Turkey is a very child friendly country generally.
+There is 1 cot available but bear in mind that the houses are not really toddler-proof: no doors on the stairs, some stone edges etc.